UniversalDependencies/docs/_sv-feat/Case.md

 shortdef: 'case'
 ---

 Case is usually an inflectional feature of [nouns](sv-pos/NOUN), helping to specify the role of the noun phrase in the sentence.
-Swedish makes use of three cases: nominative, accusative (personal pronouns only), and genitive.
+Swedish makes use of three cases: nominative, accusative, and genitive.
+The accusative is found only in pronouns (PRON), while the nominative/genitive distinction occurs with nouns (NOUN), proper nouns (PROPN) and adjectives (ADJ).

 ### `Nom`: nominative